topquark22/Plexorino/mux16/README.md

 | 23 | E8 | custom |
 | 24 | Vdd | +5V |

- \[1\] You can implement STROBE in your circuit, but this sketch does not use it.
+ \[1\] You can implement STROBE in your circuit, but the stock Plexorino does not use it.